shakna-israel/NecromancersApprentice/docs/015-Chapter-Fifteen.md

 The soldier yelled and punched, and Fiona winced as the soldier vanished, pulled apart atom by atom.

-Fiona winced, "Tell me you didnít kill him."
+Fiona winced, "Tell me you didn”¥ kill him."

 "No I didn't, queen."
 Kyle said sarcastically, and Fiona shrugged, "Did you hear me complaining?"

 "No, my queen."
 Kyle smiled.

 Fiona sighed, "Please, I'm sorry, okay?
 I am.
-I just thoughtÖ You were a danger."
+I just thought≈†You were a danger."

 "I am."
 Kyle said sadly and shrugged, "I just invented a new magic that could have blown the universe apart.
 Even needed some help making it."

 Fiona's face drained of colour, "Ilgun wasn't wrong?
 You could have killed us all?"

 Kyle winced, "I need you, Fi.
-I'm sorryÖ Wait, did you say Ilgun?"
+I'm sorry≈†Wait, did you say Ilgun?"

-The professor raised a hand nearby, "I am Professor IlgunÖ Necromancer."
+The professor raised a hand nearby, "I am Professor Ilgun≈†Necromancer."

 Kyle grinned, "Awesome.
-Totally a fanÖ Though, your theories on cross-dimensional travel are a load of crap.
+Totally a fan≈†Though, your theories on cross-dimensional travel are a load of crap.
 Seriously."

 Ilgun blinked, "Excuse me?"